kernelci/lava-docker/README.md

 slaves:
   - name: lab-slave-XX		The name of the slave (where XX is a number)
     host: name			name of the host running lava-slave-XX (default to "local")
-    zmq_auth_key:		optional path to a public ZMQ key
-    zmq_auth_key_secret:	optional path to a private ZMQ key
-    zmq_auth_master_key:	optional path to the public master ZMQ key.
-This option is necessary only if no master node exists in boards.yaml.
     dispatcher_ip: 		the IP where the slave could be contacted.
 In lava-docker it is the host IP since docker proxify TFTP from host to the slave.
     remote_master: 		the name of the master to connect to
     remote_address: 		the FQDN or IP address of the master (if different from remote_master)